-Gerald who was raised by his grandmother and sister, reportedly abandon by his father rises like a phoenix from a Dallas school district to Yale -to-Wall Street-to -D.C.-to-Harvard.
+Gerald, who was raised by his grandmother and sister, reportedly abandoned by his father, rises like a phoenix from a Dallas school district to Yale -to-Wall Street-to -D.C.-to-Harvard.
 He says he looked into the face of death and realized he had nothing to fear.

 In some respects, Gerald’s early journey reads like that of Presidents Clinton and Obama; some business leaders have compared his speech-delivering skills to both.
 To me, the similarity begins with his life narrative, which many great leaders seem to share.

 The search for the missing father (or not) that results in knowledge of self.
 And then delivering the oratorical piece calling us to action that taps into our psyche, reminding of us our humanity and helping us remember the Power of Now.